 Your portfolio (or link to your GitHub or StackOverflow page) is key.
 It gives employers a chance to see what you can really do.

-Expert Hint: Do you need to write a cover letter?
-Yes.
+Expert Hint: Do you know how to write a cover letter?
 A programming resume without one may get read.
 But why risk it when so many hiring teams insist on them.

 Here’s how to write a programmer resume: